Kimitsuna-Goblin/GGD/README.md

 | 〃        | \$sd, \$usd, \$lsd    | Returns the standard deviation, upper standard deviation and lower standard deviation of the distribution[^2]. |
 | 〃        | \$tex                 | Displays the probability density function and cumulative distribution function in TeX format. |

+[^2]: The family of the standard deviation is not a field, but a method.
+The reason is that the computation of the standard deviation can take a bit of time, and in some cases the standard deviation is not needed.

 ## Installation

 <pre>